Koolen-de Vries Syndrome

 The website includes a page dedicated to Koolen-de Vries Syndrome and the KdVS section is maintained and written by Dr. Koolen and Dr. Eichler.
 The website provides current information on Koolen-de Vries Syndrome including clinical data, molecular data, disease management, and research.

 “Unique”, a UK based non-profit involved with promoting awareness and publishing education materials about rare chromosome disorders, has published a guide that covers many detailed aspects of Koolen-de Vries Syndrome.
-We encourage you to visit their website.
-The information on this page is used with permission from Unique.
+We encourage you to learn more about who they are!
+Information on this page gathered via Unique with permission.

 Please note that some of the guides translated from English are older versions of the document!